 The cost of nursing home care can quickly erode the value of your estate in your final years.

-Some people with long life expectancies choose to buy longevity insurance to make sure they do not outlive their wealth, Dahl notes.
-"There are insurance products that say if I give an insurance company ‘X’ dollars today, I will get nothing unless I live to age 85, and then at age 85 I start getting payments that are really, really good.
-There are a handful of companies that are offering those types of insurance policies."
+“There are insurance products that say if I give an insurance company ‘X’ dollars today, I will get nothing unless I live to age 85, and then at age 85, I start getting payments that are really, really good.
+There are a handful of companies that are offering those types of insurance policies,” he says.

-“There is a balance, unless you have unlimited funds," he says.
-"You are going to have expenses before your death that have to be taken care of somehow.
+“There is a balance unless you have unlimited funds,” said Miles.
+“You are going to have expenses before your death that have to be taken care of somehow.
 Where do you want to put the emphasis?
 Where is the greater need?”